Quindío Department: History

 Before the Spanish invasion the entire area was inhabited by the peoples of the Quimbaya civilization until the 10th century B.C.
-At the time of Spanish conquest the area was inhabited by indigenous people of Carib descent known as the Pijao tribes.
+At the time of the Spanish conquest the area was inhabited by the Pijao people.
 The native population was gradually reduced due to slavery, armed confrontations, and massacres during the Rubber boom, causing the territory to remain mostly uninhabited over the following centuries.
 At the present time, only a small population of nearly 2000 Amerindians remains in an indigenous reservation near La Tebaida.

 The first settlement to be founded in the area was Salento in 1842.
 In the 19th century northern peasants from Antioquia set out to settle in the area and their goal was to stay there permanently in a process known as Colonización antioqueña (Antioquian Colonisation).
 Due to the inaccessibility of the territory and the lack of roads, trade and communications were made through mule caravans (arriería) or by porters such as the silleros.

 In 1905, the old Department of Antioquia was partitioned into two, giving rise to the new Department of Caldas, which at the time included the modern department of Risaralda.
 In 1908 Quindio territory, then in jurisdiction of the Cauca Department, was annexed to Caldas department.

 Also, see list of governors of Quindío Department.